 * Please find below reports as referred to above:

 Fleet operators and drivers of cars, vans and taxis save money each year by switching to LPG as it is much cheaper at the pump and is subject to lower fuel duties.
 Although the miles per gallon when running on LPG is usually around 20% less than petrol, because it is so much cheaper to buy (typically 30-40%), significant savings in fuel costs can be made.
 See how much money you can save by using our Savings Calculator.

-Drivers can easily and cost-effectively convert their vehicles to run on LPG at any of the 200 UKLPG Approved Autogas Installers throughout the UK.
+Drivers can easily and cost-effectively convert their vehicles to run on LPG at any of the around 100 UKLPG Approved Autogas Installers throughout the UK.

-In addition to providing details ofapproved autogas installers, Liquid Gas UK maintains the Vehicle Register of all vehicles converted in the UK.
+In addition to providing details of approved autogas installers, Liquid Gas UK maintains the UKLPG Vehicle Register of vehicles converted in the UK.
 If your car has been converted to LPG, at the time of conversion the installer will place the vehicle on the UKLPG Vehicle Register which is used by insurance companies and consumers to verify that the conversion meets sfety and reduced emission standards.
 Additionally a Registration Receipt will be issued by the installer.

 Most petrol engines can be converted by the addition of a second LPG fuel system.
 This means that the vehicle will continue to run on petrol, giving the driver the freedom to choose which fuel powers the engine at a given time.
 The LPG tank can be fitted in the spare wheel well or in some cases below the vehicle so that you don't lose any boot space.